-The Nomination Committee considered that an appropriate balance of diversity perspective of the Board is maintained during the year ended 31 December 2020.
-Based on the review by the Nomination Committee, the Board considered that the Company has achieved the measurable objectives set for implementing the board diversity policy for the year ended 31 December 2020.
+The Nomination Committee considered that an appropriate balance of diversity perspective of the Board is maintained during the year ended 31 December 2021.
+Based on the review by the Nomination Committee, the Board considered that the Company has achieved the measurable objectives set for implementing the board diversity policy for the year ended 31 December 2021.
+The Company will appoint at least a director of a different gender on the board no later than 31 December 2024.